walt-id/waltid-identity/waltid-libraries/protocols/waltid-mobile-test-utils/README.md

 # Mobile Test Utilities

-Shared test infrastructure for iOS and Android mobile wallet tests.
+Shared Kotlin test infrastructure for Android mobile wallet tests, paired with the Swift `TestHelpers` backend fixtures used by iOS XCTest targets.

 ## Overview